 ALIAS.
 Backend alias, if any alias was selected.

 IP.
-The IP address of the given backend, if you has selected any alias, this field will be not editable, you should change the alias field.
-If you has selected ‘Custom IP’ in the alias field, it will be editable for the desired IP.
+The IP address of the given backend, if you have selected any alias, this field will be not editable, you should change the alias field.
+If you have selected ‘Custom IP’ in the alias field, it will be editable for the desired IP.